Quickstart

 - Concepts — what’s a room, peer, audience?
 Read this before going further.

 - Token minting — your backend signs JWTs that authorize broadcaster + viewer access.
-Examples in Node, Python, Go.
+Examples in several common server languages.

 - Slot system — plug your own widgets (Follow button, gift overlay, custom chat) into the prebuilt UI.